hkurokawa/code-review-as-journey/presentation.md

 ^
 In the end of code reading, you may have different impression from the begining.
 Let's organize your thoughts to give your feedback.
-Don't forget to priolitize each issue.
+Don't forget to prioritize each issue.
 It makes easier to talk about issues.

 ---